A Gluten Free Athens Get Away

 Arriving early in the morning, we landed and headed to our Airbnb.
 I’ve found that I actually prefer to stay outside of the centre of town during my travels.
 Staying in non touristy neighborhoods gives me the opportunity to see more of the local gems.
 Our Airbnb was about a 30 minute walk from the Acropolis via a cute pedestrian street and just minutes from Hadreons Arch.

 After we checked in, we headed into town to explore.
-We walked around the center if town- shocked by the number of penis shaped souvenirs we found- and intrigued by all the yogurt options.
+Our first reaction: shock!
+If you haven’t been, you would not believe the number of penis shaped souvenirs we found.
+Second reaction: intrigued by all the yogurt options.

-Around sunset, we went to A is for Athens (pictured above) to watch a beautiful sunset with a peach wine spritzer for me and coffee for mom.
+Around sunset, we went to A is for Athens to watch a beautiful sunset with a peach wine spritzer for me and coffee for mom.

 Our second day was a long one, jam packed with visits to historic sites.
 For brunch, we went to Veganaki– a lovely vegan cafe located right between our airbnb and town.
 We had vegan GF spanakopita, moussaka, coffee, and fresh lemonade.
 It was a tiny little joint where everything was made fresh and looked amazing.

 After brunch, we visited the Acropolis.
-While it was interesting to learn about the history and see the panoramic view of Athens, it was also of course quite touristy.
+It was interesting to learn about the history and see the panoramic view of Athens but of course quite touristy.
 After less than an hour there- we were ready to move on.
 Next on our adventure was the Jewish Museum which was an unexpectedly well done.
-We really enjoyed reading the history of Jews who were protected by the Greeks throughout history and spent quite a while inside.
+We enjoyed reading the history of Jews who were protected by the Greeks during the Holocaust and spent quite a while inside.
 Someone at the museum recommended we visit the Holocaust Memorial too so we set off on our way.

 On our journey, we stumbled upon a cute boutique that had a “colored coffee bar” inside it!
 I tried blue latte while my mom looked at their gorgeous clothes.